IsaacScript/isaacscript/docs/gotchas.md

 Several things in Isaac use bit flags, such as tears and projectiles.

-In IsaacScript, working with bit flags is different (and easier!) than it is in Lua.
+In IsaacScript, working with bit flags is different than it is in Lua.
 We have the benefit of bit flags being completely type safe - it is impossible to represent an invalid combination.

 For example, the following is possible in Lua: